default-to-open/rpmdeplint/docs/rpmdeplint.rst

    choose.
 The path must either be a filesystem path or a URL.
 In either case, the path is expected to point at `repodata/repomd.xml`.

+.. option:: --repos-from-system

+   Use yum repos from the system-wide configuration in :file:`/etc/yum.conf` and :file:`/etc/yum.repos.d/{*}.repo`.
+Repos which are disabled in the configuration (``enabled=0``) are ignored.

+   This option can be combined with one or more :option:`--repo` options.

 Arguments
 ~~~~~~~~~